-If the system verification is performed with a non-Agilent cable, ensure that the cable meets or exceeds the specifications for the RF cable specified in the above table, "Equipment Supported by the System Verification Procedure."
+If the system verification is performed with a non-Agilent cable, ensure that the cable meets or exceeds the specifications for the test cable specified in the above table, "Equipment Used in the System Verification Procedure."
 Refer to the cable's user's guide for specifications.